 JohnPeck-1

-John E. Peck, chairs the Membership Committee, and operates Yellow Dog Flowers and Produce on twenty acres between Brooklyn and Belleville with his partner, Molly, two dogs (Honey & Peanut), three sheep (Creampuff, Cocoa, Bessie) and a diverse chicken flock.
+John E. Peck, chairs the Membership Committee, and operates Yellow Dog Flowers and Produce on twenty acres between Brooklyn and Belleville with his partner, Molly, two dogs (Honey & Peanut), four sheep (Mama Bear, Creampuff, Cocoa, Bessie) and a diverse chicken flock.
 Beyond selling at the Northside Farmers Market in Madison and seasonal CSA deliveries, they also have a farm stand and offer local flowers for special events.
 John is the longtime executive director of Family Farm Defenders, a national grassroots organization founded by WI farmers in 1994, but which has now grown to several thousand members in all fifty states.
 He is also a graduate of the UW-Madison Nelson Institute (PhD in Land Resources) and teaches Economics part-time at Madison College.

 Sue Nelson